 II.
 Paradoxes and Puzzles of Analysis

 The words ‘clear’ and ‘unclear’ are the primary descriptive and evaluative adjectives in our philosophical discourse.
 They can be used in almost any context, from talking about whole works and traditions to single words.
-Both propositions and questions can be clear; we describe people as clear thinkers; and the structure and organization of a bit of philosophy, regardless of individual statements or questions in it, can be clear or unclear.
+Both propositions and questions can be clear; we describe people as clear thinkers; and the structure and organization of a bit of philosophy, regardless of individual statements or questions in it, are subject to the standard.
 At any moment in which the concept is employed, numerous senses may be present and interacting in nuanced ways.
 Rarely is the descriptive sense of clarity easy to determine.

 In this use, the clarity of the statement itself is not in question.
-By remarking that it is unclear to me whether some statement is true, I am implying that I understand it.
-To play with the bivalence: “the statement is clear, but it is unclear whether it is true.”
+Remarking that it is unclear to me whether some statement is true implies that I understand it.
 It would be odd to state that I do not know whether something is true when I do not fully understand it in the first place.

 It is also worth recognizing that the concept of clarity invoked in philosophical discourse is what might be called “analytical clarity,” following H.H.
 Price.
 When we examine our discourse we find that only something granular, specific, and small can be clear.
 With analysis we are digging down into the small building blocks, and only successful bits of this type of analysis are counted as clear.
-Conversely, failed bits of analysis are unclear.
 Broad or general claims, whether about figures, traditions, or concepts are seemingly not eligible for either ascription.
 Price asks, “Is there not such a thing as synoptic clarity, as well as analytical clarity?”

 When I say, “Descartes was a major influence on Spinoza,” I have said something true, easily understandable, and agreed upon.
-But is my statement clear?
-The question is somewhat odd.
-What I have said is not the type of statement that is considered to be clear or unclear (perhaps for Gricean reasons).
+But what I have said is not the type of statement that is considered to be clear or unclear (perhaps for Gricean reasons).
 We are tempted to say that a generality might still be clear, but seemingly in another, unphilosophical sense.
 My statement is not technical enough.
 Paradoxically, the more complex a statement, the more we are inclined to call it clear (though there is a limit).
 The exemplification of philosophical clarity is something highly specific that includes a few terms of art and hopefully some variables.

 A statement might be unclear when considered by itself (or even in its immediate context) and yet be clear when considered along with arguments for it.
-That is, a statement might be unclear until it serves as the conclusion of an argument.
 I might conclude a lengthy bit of philosophy with a statement of the form, “Therefore it is clear that x,” where x is difficult to understand, and perhaps unclear, without a very close study of my preceding bit of philosophy.
-Something is clear, in this sense, through its similarity to a logical deduction.
-This allows us to say, after 210 pages of argument and information, that our conclusions are clear.
 Something becomes clear after a quality bit of philosophy, even though it was always the same claim.

 What about the role of understanding?
 Although it presents numerous puzzles, there is undoubtedly some connection between understanding and clarity.
 For instance, a large number of people do not understand formal logic.
-In other words, it is completely unclear to them.
 Yet, if I were to write a formalized argument in front of an audience with no training in logic, there is a sense in which what I have written is still clear.
 The uninitiated would say, “that stuff is not clear” and in a sense be right and in another be wrong.
-The logic would “become clear” if I taught the topic slowly and carefully to the uninitiated.
+The logic would “become clear” if I taught the topic to the uninitiated.
 We commonly call stuff unclear based solely on the fact that it is unclear to us.
 So is there a sense of clarity that is relativized to the capacity of the audiences, while there is another that seeks some type of objectivity?

 It is also important to note that the target group of relativized clarity might vary widely in size, from a single individual to a group as large as all human beings.
 Objective clarity, however, is meant to capture features of statements that are independent of understanding.
 If there were a mathematical formula that no one understood, it might still be clear (though not clear to anyone).
-Then we might wish to say that, although something need not be understood to be clear, it must be understandable.
-In terms of objective clarity, this means that it must be understandable in principle.
-Hence there could be a capacious mind that can grasp something no human being can.
+Then we might wish to say that, although something need not be understood to be clear, it must be understandable in principle.
+There could be a capacious mind that can grasp something no human being can.

-Perhaps instead clarity is a reference to agreement or belief.
-That is, what is clear is what would be agreed upon by some relevant group.
-The next challenge is in how to determine the extent of the relevant group.
+Perhaps clarity is a reference to agreement or belief.
+What is clear would be what is agreed upon by some relevant group.
+The next challenge is determining the extent of the relevant group.
 There are numerous problems.
 If clarity depends on agreement, it risks becoming artificial and ad hoc.
-We can form a set of all the people in the world who agree to a particular philosophical position and therefore say that the position is clear with respect to that group.
-Or we might take the group, inject a dissenter, and thereby make the position unclear.
 We want to say that something can still be clear even when people disagree.

 If agreement presupposes understanding (at least, if agreement is meant to represent something more than silent nodding), it would be very difficult to check someone’s understanding without falling into unclarities.
 I can summarize a bit of philosophy without understanding the component terms or concepts.
-This is probably a startlingly high amount of what happens in philosophy courses.
 Any way of testing for agreement will require analysis.
 An overarching trend in philosophy is finding problems in positions that were once widely accepted.

 How about some possible “standards” by which clarity is measured?
 Clarity is gradable.
 We routinely employ phrases like “not entirely/sufficiently/very clear,” “abundantly clear,” “could be clearer,” and “fairly clear.”
-Since, as I stated, clarity occupies some in-between space, we are already speaking in terms of a spectrum.
+Since, as I said, clarity occupies some in-between space, we are already speaking in terms of a spectrum.
 It is difficult to conceive of what perfect clarity would be.
-It is probably safe to say that, whatever the bit of philosophy in question, the statement “it could be clearer” will always be true as a description of it.
+It is probably safe to say that, whatever the bit of philosophy in question, the statement “it could be clearer” will always be true.
 Whereas if a statement is unclear, it is never fully unclear.
-In fact, all unclear statements are at least intelligible.
+All unclear statements are at least intelligible.

 Now we see how clear statements can meet and fail to meet some standard.
 “A#$djoh) jj%sdj,, kqpoe ^^pojqw” is neither clear nor unclear.
 It is simply unintelligible.
-(But maybe “Adjoh jjsdj kqpoe pojqw” is clearer.
-I don’t know.)
+(But maybe “Adjoh jjsdj kqpoe pojqw” is clearer?)

 The meaning of words

 Words have different senses, and not knowing which sense is operating in a sentence or phrase can lead to the ascription of unclarity.
-We might be confident in our reading of a word (what we might call the “most natural reading”), but we can never be certain.
+We might be confident in our reading of a word, but we can never be certain.
 (What have I been meaning by ‘bit’ of philosophy or ‘we’?)
 And our degree of certainty will vary, leading us to determine that a statement is more or less clear insofar as we are more or less certain of the meaning of the words in the statement.
 We are also forced to reflect on our level of incredulity when it comes to interpreting the meanings of words.
 Critical and engaged reading seems to lie between the poles of captious pedantry and inattentive acceptance.

 Connection to context

 This is perhaps the most crucial (or only) parameter.
 There is something right about Frege’s second principle in the Foundations of Arithmetic: “never to ask for the meaning of a word in isolation, but only in the context of a proposition.”
 Sometimes the meaning of a word requires more context than what is provided by the proposition.
 Further, the meaning of a proposition likely requires the context of a paragraph or even the whole work.
 A statement might also require a connection to the tradition, including the historical circumstance, in which the statement and work exist.
-If I use the word “substance,” my statement will be unclear until it is apparent whether I am talking about Aristotle, Spinoza, or drug abuse.
 Although it is obvious that context is relevant for clarity, the more context a statement requires (for instance, knowledge of the whole work, the whole oeuvre of the writer, or the whole tradition of the writer) the less likely we are to call the statement clear.
 This is true for the simple reason that few people will have all of the necessary background knowledge.

 Complexity of the subject-matter